Broadly, I'm interested in a diverse set of questions about how children and adults learn and reason about the world around them.

-My doctoral research is focused on how people come to understand rich patterns in other people's behavior and develop abstractions that generalize to new settings.
+My doctoral research was focused on how people come to understand rich patterns in other people's behavior over many interactions.

 Below is a summary of my work organized by topic, with links to papers, talks, and other fun stuff.